joycexhuang/website/content/pages/about.md

-      i am an undergraduate student at northwestern university striving to continue to graduate school. my research interests include bilingualism, sociolinguistics, language acquisition, prosody, and natural language processing, all focused in dialectal and diasporic asian populations
+      i am an undergraduate student at northwestern university striving to continue to graduate school. my research interests include bilingualism, sociolinguistics, language acquisition, prosody, and natural language processing, all focused in dialectal and diasporic asian populations.
     colors: colors-f
     variant: variant-b
     elementId: ''